dicetrash/qusbip/README.md

 [qusbip.pkg.tar.xz](https://github.com/dicetrash/qusbip/releases/download/0.1/qusbip.pkg.tar.xz)

+### Required development libraries to build
+depending on how you want to build it
+* qmake / make
+* libwrap (tcp-wrappers in arch)
+* libusbip (usbip in arch)
+* libqt5webengine5 (qt5-webengine in arch)

+or if you want a clean directory and environment
+* docker

+### Build
+I have created build.sh that uses docker to build various different packages run it and follow prompt, the package should show up in the base checkout directory `build.sh`

 ### Developing
 I generally just use QT creator (of which I am of course unaffiliated) to debug the C/C++ side and vscode with `npm run start:dev` which runs a webpack server